prashanth2/Pimotiondetector/README.md

 1. Does not save any files locally on the pi and instead writes to a network drive

-2. Due to latencies involved with writing remotely, it does all of the i/o on a backgroud theread
+2. Due to latencies involved with writing remotely, it does all of the i/o on backgroud threads

 Limitations
 ===========